The Sundowners (1960 film): Plot

-Irish-Australian Paddy Carmody is a sheep drover and shearer, roving the sparsely populated outback with his wife Ida and son Sean.
+Irish-Australian Paddy Carmody is a sheep drover and shearer, roving the sparsely populated outback with his wife, Ida, and son, Sean.
 They are sundowners, constantly moving, pitching their tent whenever the sun goes down.
-Ida and Sean want to settle, but Paddy has wanderlust and never wants to stay in one place for long.
-While passing through the bush, the family meet refined Englishman Rupert Venneker and hire him to help drive a large herd of sheep to the town of Cawndilla.
+Ida and Sean want to settle, but Paddy's wanderlust never allows them to stay in one place for long.
+While passing through the bush, the family meet refined Englishman Rupert Venneker.
+Paddy hired him to help drive a large herd of sheep to Cawndilla.
 Along the way, they survive a dangerous bushfire.

 Mrs. Firth, who runs the pub in Cawndilla, takes a liking to Rupert.
-He takes to spending nights with her, but like Paddy, he has no desire to be tied down.
+He spends nights with her, but, like Paddy, he has no desire to be tied down.

-Ida convinces Paddy to take a job at a station shearing sheep; she serves as the cook, Rupert as a wool roller, and Sean as a tar boy.
-Ida enjoys the company of Jean Halstead, their employer's lonely wife.
-When fellow shearer Bluey Brown's pregnant wife Liz arrives unannounced, she sees the young woman through her first birth.
+Ida convinces Paddy to take a job at a station shearing sheep; she works as the cook, Rupert as a wool roller, and Sean is a tar boy.
+Ida enjoys the company of Jean Halstead, their employer's young stylish but lonely wife.
+When fellow shearer Bluey Brown's pregnant wife Liz arrives unannounced, she assists the young woman through her first birth.

-Ida is saving the money the family earns for a down payment on a farm that they stayed at for a night on the sheep drive.
+Ida is secretly saving the money the family earns for a down payment on a farm that is for sale that they spent a night on during the sheep drive.
 Although Paddy has agreed to participate in a shearing contest against someone from a rival group, he decides to leave six weeks into the shearing season.
 Ida persuades him to stay.
 He loses the contest to an old veteran.

 Paddy wins a lot of money and a racehorse playing two-up.
 Owning such an animal has been his longstanding dream.
 They name him Sundowner and enter him, with Sean as his jockey, at local races on their travels after the shearing is done.
 Sean and Sundowner win their first race.

-Ida finally convinces a still-reluctant Paddy to buy the farm on which she and Sean have their hearts set, but he loses all the money Ida had saved in a single night of playing two-up.
-By way of apology, he tells her that he has found a buyer for Sundowner if he wins the next race.
+Ida finally convinces a still-reluctant Paddy to buy the farm that she and Sean have their hearts set, but he loses all the money Ida had saved in a single night of playing two-up.
+To make amends, he says there is a buyer for Sundowner if he wins the next race.
 The money would recoup their down payment.
 Although Sundowner wins, he is disqualified for interference, and the deal falls through.
-Nevertheless, Paddy's deep remorse heals the breach with Ida, and they resolve to save enough to buy a farm one day.
+Nevertheless, Paddy's deep remorse heals the breach with Ida, and they resolve to save enough to one day buy a farm.